luizfnunes/JacWin10/README.md

 Just a Copy Windows10<br/>
 Created by Luiz F. Nunes<br/>

-Theme XFWM4 to Window Manager and GTK2 Theme for XFCE<br/>
+Theme XFWM4 to Window Manager and GTK2 and Gtk3 Theme for XFCE<br/>

 To install unzip the folder to directory of themes of system: